AdobeDocs/analytics-learn.en/help/implementation/experience-platform-tags/using-custom-code-while-configuring-the-tags-analytics-extension.md

 level: Beginner
 exl-id: f44bc723-0a05-4f88-8f49-04ca00dd1057
 ---
-# Use custom code in the Adobe Analytics extension in [!DNL Tags]
+# Use custom code in the Adobe Analytics extension in [!DNL tags]

-Learn about  use cases and technical considerations for using the custom code editor when configuring the Adobe Analytics extension in [!DNL Tags].
+Learn about  use cases and technical considerations for using the custom code editor when configuring the Adobe Analytics extension in [!DNL tags].

 >[!VIDEO](https://video.tv.adobe.com/v/27272/?quality=12&learn=on)